attentif/website/src/content/1-notice.md

 id: notice
 ---

-## attentif à Hong Kong, toujours
+## attentif de retour en Suisse cet été?

-Le moment du retour en Suisse avec ma famille se rapproche mais reste indéterminé.
-L’atelier garde une activité réduite.
+Le retour en Suisse avec ma famille a été fixé pour l’été 2020… si possible.
+L’atelier est en pause d’ici là.<br>Tout le monde: ❤️

-## attentif in Hong Kong, still
+## attentif back to Switzerland this Summer?

-The time to return to Switzerland with my family gets closer but remains unknown.
-Workshop activity proceeds in quiet mode.
+The move back to Switzerland with my family has been set for the Summer 2020… if possible.
+Workshop activity is on hold until then.<br>Everyone: ❤️